Enterprise Content Management: How Does Adobe Experience Manager Compare?

 In addition to listing out the platform’s strengths, Gartner lists out several “cautions” — namely, that the system is more complex than many realize during the sales cycle, which can add to the cost of implementing and maintaining the system.

-The Forrester study did in-depth interviews with two enterprise AEM users, and mentioned that while they were extremely satisfied with the product, they wished they had spent more time and used more experienced partners to configure the product architecture and template structure during implementation.
+The Forrester study did in-depth interviews with two enterprise Adobe Experience Manager users, and mentioned that while they were extremely satisfied with the product, they wished they had spent more time and used more experienced partners to configure the product architecture and template structure during implementation.

 Overall, Gartner still ranked Adobe in first place, naming it the leading digital marketing hub evaluated.